 § 11079.
-Advertisements, Pre-Employment Inquiries, Interviews and Applications.
+Advertisements, Pre-Eemployment Inquiries, Interviews and Applications.

 (a) Advertisements.
-Unless age is a bona fide occupational qualification for the position at issue, advertisements for employment that are drafted such that a reasonable person would interpret an attempt to deter or limit employment of people over 40 are unlawful.
-Examples of prohibited advertisements include those that designate a preferred applicant age range or that include terms such as young, college student, recent college graduate, boy, girl, or others terms that imply youth.
+Unless age is a bona fide occupational qualification for the position at issue, advertisements for employment that a reasonable person would interpret as an attempt to deter or limit employment of people age 40 and over are unlawful.
+(See section 11010(a) for the definition of bona fide occupational qualification.)
+Examples of prohibited advertisements include those that designate a preferred applicant age range or that include terms such as young, college student, recent college graduate, boy, girl, or others terms that imply a preference for employees under the age of 40.

-(b) Pre-Employment Inquiries.
+(ab) Pre-Eemployment Inquiries.
 Unless age is a bona fide occupational qualification for the position at issue, Ppre-employment inquiries that would result in the direct or indirect identification of persons on the basis of age are unlawful.
 Examples of prohibited inquiries are requests for age, date of birth, or graduation dates, excepting where age is bona fide occupational qualification.
 This provision applies to oral and written inquiries and interviews.
 (See section 11016(b), which is applicable and incorporated by reference herein.)
 Pre-employment inquiries that result in the identification of persons on the basis of age shall not be unlawful when made for purposes of applicable reporting requirements or to maintain applicant flow data provided that the inquiries are made in a manner consistent with Section 11013 (and particularly subsection (b)) of Article 1.

 (cb) Applications.
-Unless age is a bona fide occupational qualification for the position at issue, iIt is discrimination on the basis of age for an employer or other covered entity to reject or refuse to seriously and fairlyprovide equal consideration of the application form, pre-employment questionnaire, oral application or the oral or written inquiry of an individual because such individual is over 40.
+Unless age is a bona fide occupational qualification for the position at issue, iIt is discrimination on the basis of age for an employer or other covered entity to reject or refuse to seriously and fairlyprovide equal consideration of the application form, pre-employment questionnaire, oral application, or the oral or written inquiry of an individual because such individual is over 40.
 (See section 11016(c), which is applicable and incorporated by reference herein.)

 (1) An application's request for information that could lead to the disclosure of the applicant's date of birth or age (such as graduation date) is not, in itself, unlawful.
 However, the application's request for such information may tend to deter older applicants or otherwise indicate discrimination against applicants who are over 40.

-Employment applications that request such information will be closely scrutinized to assure the request is for a permissible purpose and not for an unlawful purpose.
+Employment applications that request such information will be scrutinized to assure the request is for a permissible purpose and not for an unlawful purpose.

-(2) This section prohibits the use of online job application sites that require entry of age in order to reach and complete an application or the use of drop-down menus that contain age-based cut-off dates or utilize automated selection criteria or algorithms that have the effect of screening out older applicants.
+(2) This section prohibits the use of online job applications that require entry of age in order to access or complete an application, or the use of drop-down menus that contain age-based cut-off dates or utilize automated selection criteria or algorithms that have the effect of screening out applicants that are age 40 and over.
 Use of online application technology that limits or screens out older applicants is discriminatory unless pursuant to a bona fide occupational qualification.
+(See section 11010(a).)